Low Wormwood

-Low Wormwood (低苦艾) is a band from Lanzhou, the capital city of Gansu Province.
-Their music style is folk, blending with rock and experimental elements.
-Low Wormwood observe and investigate the world using their music from the unique perspective of Northwesterners of China, mixed with strong feelings to their hometown, Lanzhou, a valley city with Yellow River crossing between two mountain ridges erected both sides of north and south.
+Low Wormwood (低苦艾) is a band from Lanzhou, China.
+They play folk music, blending rock and experimental elements.
+Low Wormwood observe the world from the unique perspective of Northwestern China.
+Theyexpress strong feelings for Lanzhou, a valley city with the Yellow River crossing between mountain ridges.
 In July 2012, the band won the Best Chinese Band award at the 2012 Chinese Media Music Awards in Macau.